 BIM model allows fuller utilization of space as it is easier to visualize the entire building, even before a project is complete.
 This gives ample time to facility managers to plan things out and make the most out of the available space.

-BIM allows storage of all critical data on a single model.
+BIM allows the storage of all critical data on a single model.
 This means managers don’t have to browse manually through piles of documents, which are often, hard to locate and comprehend.
 Owing to the ease of access and simplified structure of facility management data, facility managers can quickly find documentation and speed up maintenance and general administration operations.

 BIM enables cost efficiency in maintenance and general building operations.
 As BIM incorporates sustainable practices and energy efficiency aspects, it brings down the general operating costs.
 BIM also improves the financial forecasting process associated with maintenance as everything is documented, beforehand.